 Directions to Reach Sarmoli Village from Munsiyari: Just after the Women’s Cooperative Bazaar, located on the Madkot Road, take the left uphill dirt road.
 You shall pass a stream with small waterfalls and then come across a giant old deodar tree and that’s the landmark of the village.
 With prior bookings, someone from the village will be there to take you further to your place of stay.

-A word of Advice: While travelling to the Himalaya’s it is advisable to carry along salt as there are blood sucking leeches!Distance Chart:
+- While travelling to the Himalaya’s it is advisable to carry salt as there are blood-sucking leeches!

 New Delhi to Munsiyari: 624 km

 Nainital to Munsiyari: 300 Kms

 Kathgodam to Pithoragarh: 200 km